-When you subsequently sell the shares that you purchased under the ESPP, the sales proceeds (i.e., the difference between the sale price and the purchase price) will be subject to income tax.
+When you subsequently sell the shares that you purchased under the ESPP, any capital gain (i.e., the difference between the sale price and the fair market value of the shares at the time of purchase) likely will be subject to income tax.
 However, the spread already taxed at purchase should constitute a tax deductible cost at sale and therefore, should not be subject to double taxation.
+However, it is possible that this approach may not be followed.
+Thus, a portion of your gain may be subject to double taxation.
 Please note that capital gains tax treatment in Poland is complex, as the relevant tax legislation is not clear.
 Accordingly, you are strongly encouraged to consult your personal tax advisor or the tax authorities regarding the taxation at sale and whether you may obtain a tax credit or deduction for any tax paid at purchase.